A Deterministic Information Bottleneck Method for Clustering Mixed-Type Data: Simulations on Artificial Data

-The DIBmix method was implemented with the kernel functions in Expression \eqref{eq:kernels} (other kernel choices are also available) and parameter values were chosen according to the process outlined in Section \ref{Sec:2}.
-The value of $\beta$ was chosen to be equal to a hundred, so that relevance is encouraged much more than compression, while the relative importance of categorical to continuous features was set to its default value of a unit.
-All four clustering methods were run with a hundred random starts, allowing for a maximum of a hundred iterations until convergence.
+Following best practices for conducting benchmarking studies in cluster analysis \cite{van2023white}, we designed a full factorial experiment to systematically compare the five methods.
+Artificial data sets were generated with varying number of clusters (3, 5 and 8), sample size (100 and 600), number of variables (8 and 16), proportion of categorical to continuous variables (0.2, 0.5 and 0.8), overlap between clusters (0.01, 0.05, 0.10 and 0.15, corresponding to very low, low, moderate and high overlap), cluster shapes (spherical and elliptical) and cluster sizes (equal and imbalanced with one cluster including 10\% of the observations and remaining observations being equally divided across the remaining clusters).

-The violin plots in Figure \ref{fig:1} show the distributions of the ARI values for the four clustering methods under comparison.
-The central tendency, represented by the median, is highest for KAMILA, followed by DIBmix and K-Prototypes, suggesting that these methods are more likely to yield optimal clustering partitions.
-Notably, Gower/PAM exhibits a wide range of ARI values, including some significantly lower scores, which highlights inconsistent clustering outcomes.
+Data generation was performed using the \texttt{MixSim} function from the homonymous package \cite{melnykov2012mixsim}, with each scenario replicated 50 times.
+For continuous data, cluster overlap is defined as in \cite{maitra2010simulating}.
+To incorporate nominal features, quartile-based discretisation was applied.
+In total, 28,800 data sets were generated.
+Cluster recovery was assessed using the Adjusted Rand Index (ARI) \cite{hubert1985} and the Adjusted Mutual Information (AMI) \cite{vinh_information_2010}.
+We only report the ARI values here for brevity; the same conclusions are drawn by considering the AMI values, which are available in the GitHub link provided earlier.

-Figure \ref{fig:2} displays a comparative analysis of the mean ARI across various experimental conditions.
-Overall, DIBmix tends to perform well in scenarios with balanced clusters and many variables (continuous or categorical), but shows a steep decline in performance when there is overlap in continuous and categorical variables and for smaller sample sizes.
-KAMILA appears to be more robust to changes in categorical levels and overlap.
-K-Prototypes and Gower/PAM perform moderately across different conditions but tend to be outperformed by DIBmix and KAMILA under the majority of scenarios presented.
+The DIBmix method was implemented using the kernel functions defined in Expressions \eqref{eq:gaussiankernel}, \eqref{eq:aitchisonaitkenkernel}, and \eqref{eq:liracinekernel}.
+Parameter values were selected according to the strategy described in Section \ref{sec:params}.
+All clustering methods were initialised with 100 random starts, with a maximum of 100 iterations allowed for convergence.